Jmevorach/openemr-static-binary-forge/README.md

 - Builds native FreeBSD binaries from macOS using QEMU virtualization
 - PHP compiled from source with all required extensions
 - Bundled shared libraries for portability
-- VM runner script for testing on macOS
+- VM runner script for testing on macOS (built-in server)
+- VM Apache runner for realistic testing on macOS
 - Works on actual FreeBSD systems with bundled libs

 </details>